Sirjay11/tesla-slider/README.md

 # tesla-slider
-tesla landing page with video running in bacground
+Tesla landing page with video running in background